 The Festival organizers are excited to offer our own S.T.E.A.M.
 Tents (STEM+Arts) featuring activities incorporating science, technology, engineering, arts, and/or mathematics especially for youth ages 8-18.

 Two large S.T.E.A.M.
 Tents will be located in the Sculpture Park just north of the Council Chambers!
-Some of our featured activities at the 2018 Festival include:
+The 2019 Festival will feature a wide variety of activities designed to engage young people.

 Join Turtle Bay Exploration Park as we explore biomimicry with fun and hands-on activities.
 Decorate a bookmark that gets its color from its structure rather than pigment, much like bird feathers and butterfly wings.
 Plus, learn how waterproof fabric gets its un-stainable qualities by mimicking the leaves of the lotus plant.